healthfinch/policies/disaster_recovery_policy.md

 Example of the types of disasters that would initiate this plan are natural disaster, political disturbances, man made disaster, external human threats, internal malicious activities.

-healthfinch defined two categories of systems from a disaster recovery perspective.
+healthfinch defines two categories of systems from a disaster recovery perspective:

 1. *Critical Systems*.
 These systems host application servers and database servers or are required for functioning of systems that host application servers and database servers.
 These systems, if unavailable, affect the integrity of data and must be restored, or have a process begun to restore them, immediately upon becoming unavailable.
 2. *Non-critical Systems*.
 These are all systems not considered critical by definition above.
 These systems, while they may affect the performance and overall security of critical systems, do not prevent Critical systems from functioning and being accessed appropriately.
 These systems are restored at a lower priority than critical systems.

 ## Line of Succession

 The following order of succession to ensure that decision-making authority for the healthfinch Contingency Plan is uninterrupted.
-The Chief Technology Officer (CTO) and Security Officer, Ben Uphoff, and VP of Engineering, Nick Mistry, are responsible for ensuring the safety of personnel and the execution of procedures documented within this healthfinch Contingency Plan.
-If the CTO and VP of Engineering are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or CPO shall function as that authority.
+The Chief Technology Officer (CTO) and Security Officer, Jonathan Broad, and VP of Product and Privacy Officer, Chris Tyne, are responsible for ensuring the safety of personnel and the execution of procedures documented within this healthfinch Contingency Plan.
+If the CTO and VP of Product are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or COO shall function as that authority.
 To provide contact initiation should the contingency plan need to be initiated, please use the contact list below.

-* Ben Uphoff, CTO: 414-335-0253, ben@catalyze.io
+* Jonathan Broad, CTO: 608-320-1569, jb@healthfinch.com
-* Nick Mistry, VP of Engineering: 210-452-5630, nick@catalyze.io
+* Chris Tyne, VP of Product: 908-419-5111, chris@healthfinch.com
-* Travis Good, CEO: 303-351-2640, travis@catalyze.io
 * Mohan Balachandran, CPO: 214-215-7998, mohan@catalyze.io

 ## Responsibilities

 The following teams have been developed and trained to respond to a contingency event affecting the IT system.

 1. The **Ops Team** is responsible for recovery of the healthfinch hosted environment, network devices, and all servers.
 Members of the team include personnel who are also responsible for the daily operations and maintenance of healthfinch.
-The team leader is the VP of Engineering and directs the Dev Ops Team.
-2. The **Web Services Team** is responsible for assuring all application servers, web services, and platform add-ons are working.
+2. The **Services Team** is responsible for assuring all application servers, web services, and platform add-ons are working.
 It is also responsible for testing redeployments and assessing damage to the environment.
-The team leader is the CTO and directs the Web Services Team.
+3. The **Customer Success Team** is responsible for communication between affected customers and healthfinch.

 ## Testing and Maintenance

-The CTO and VP of Engineering shall establish criteria for validation/testing of a Contingency Plan, an annual test schedule, and ensure implementation of the test.
+The CTO shall establish criteria for validation/testing of a Contingency Plan, an annual test schedule, and ensure implementation of the test.
 This process will also serve as training for personnel involved in the plan’s execution.
 At a minimum the Contingency Plan shall be tested annually (within 365 days).
 The types of validation/testing exercises include tabletop and technical testing.
 Contingency Plans for all application systems must be tested at a minimum using the tabletop testing process.
 However, if the application system Contingency Plan is included in the technical testing of their respective support systems that technical test will satisfy the annual requirement.

 ### Tabletop Testing